-Before the Ottoman Tanzimat and the new Land Code

-(1858), landed properties in the region were of three types: mulk, miri and waqf lands.
+Before the Ottoman Tanzimat and the new Land Code (1858), landed properties in the region were of three types: mulk, miri and waqf lands.
 Miri lands, owned by the sultan (the sovereign), were the most common.
-It is important to note that Ottoman laws differentiated between the use and the ownership rights of lands.
+Ottoman laws differentiated between miri land use and ownership rights.

-After the Tanzimat and the land reforms they included, private properties increased in surface area and number of titles.
-Land classification within the 1858 Ottoman land code was as follows: miri (state-owned with a right of usufruct for individuals); mulk (free held); waqf (inalienable land dedicated for charity); mawat (distant barren lands) and metruk (lands without cultivation preserved for public purposes e.g. roads, forests, pastures).
-All state domains had separate ownership (raqaba) and use (tasarruf) rights.
-The metruk category was subdivided into: metruk mehmi, of which the use rights are for the whole public (roads, squares, and cult areas); and metruk murfaq of which the use rights are granted to specific collectives (pastures and forests).
+After the Tanzimat land reforms, private properties increased in surface area and number of titles.
+Land classification within the 1858 Ottoman land law was extensive: miri (state-owned); mulk (free held and all built sites within towns); waqf (inalienable land dedicated for charity); mawat (distant barren lands) and; metruk (lands without cultivation preserved for public purposes e.g. roads, forests, pastures assigned to inhabitants).

+All state domains had separate ownership and use rights.
+Use rights of miri lands were granted to individuals.
+The Metruk category was subdivided into: metruk mehmi, of which the use rights could not be granted to the public (roads, plazas and cult areas); and metruk murfaq of which the use rights are granted to collectives (pastures and forests).
 When the registration of properties and lands started, land titles were granted to those who could prove their ownership.
 These rights were registered on lists without maps for exact spatial delineation.
-In 1871, land registration became mandatory for most land types reinforcing the sacralisation of private property at the turn of the twentieth century.
-While the Ottomans' primary goal in land titling was to collect taxes to fund their wars, large landowners at the time were members of well-off families who sometimes owned lands in regions they never visited.
+In 1871, land registration became mandatory for most land types reinforcing the sacralization of private property at the turn of the twentieth century.
+While the Ottomans' primary goal in land titling was to collect taxes to fund their wars, landowners at the time were well-off families who owned extensive lands in regions they never visited.

-Lebanese historians have also documented fraud and controversies in title registrations that happened even before the 1858 code.
+Lebanese historians were able to document fraud and controversies in title registrations even before the 1858 code.
 Ottoman rulers assigned local emirs and sheikhs over delineated regions to collect taxes from town dwellers on behalf of the Sublime Porte.
-Viewing land as a source of authority, these emirs and sheikhs constantly sought to expand their rule in surface area by force or privatise miri lands through fraud titles or de facto power.
-In different forms of rent extraction, whether through forced labour or taxing farmers, land was used and privatised by the asserted possessors to expand their wealth and power.
-This way, and more with the French, possession was de facto turned into ownership and moved away from physical claims over land in the present to more speculative control later asserted as a property right over lands that one person cannot possibly reclaim physically at the same moment.
+Viewing land as a source of authority, these emirs and sheikhs constantly sought to expand their rule in area through fraud titles or de facto power.
+Indeed, Badie (1987) explains how the Ottoman land reforms sought to manage these frauds and decrease the number and authority of middlemen to increase their tax returns and centralize power.
+Karpat (1972) noted that local authorities used the gaps in the system and their influence to profit and reinforce their presence by registering properties under their names.
+To expand their wealth, possessors used and privatized land through forced labour or by taxing farmers which led to ownership via speculative control asserted as a property right.

-After mandate authorities divided the region, they sought further land reforms and established most of the institutions and laws that still govern land today in Lebanon.
+After authorities divided the region, they sought further land reforms and established most of Lebanon's institutions and laws that still govern land today.
 By the end of the French mandate, almost half of the Lebanese territory had been surveyed and represented in cadastral maps covering mainly productive lands and main cities (coastal areas, close mountains and large parts of the Bekaa valley).
 Yet many of the Ottoman code's gaps remain unfilled.
+Hence, while the governments of the resulting nation States in the Levant took different forms, land laws and management remain flawed until today.